dmccrearytg/neoj4-to-tigergraph/docs/build-steps.md

 # Build Steps

+## Prerequisites

 These steps assume you are running Neo4j locally on a Docker image.
-You should have at least
+You should have at least 16GB of RAM on your local system to do this.

 ## Create a conda virtual environment for Python 3